meshack-ai/meshack-ai/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning C and Bash
 - 👯 I’m looking to collaborate on github
-- 💬 Ask me about Bash
+- 💬 Ask me about Bash or any Tech related stuf
 - 📫 How to reach me:(https://twitter.com/MeshackKipnget5)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact:I spend almost 12 hours coding